mattcarabine/cb-swagger/src/analytics/extensions/spring/post_link/http-request.md

        -d password=password
 ```

-The example below creates an AWS S3 link named `myAwsLink` in the `Default` dataverse.
+The example below creates an Amazon S3 link named `myAwsLink` in the `Default` dataverse.

 *Curl request*